Phone Number Regex Patterns by Country

 Why E.164 matters

-E.164 solves the ambiguity problem: 07911123456 could be a UK mobile number (if dialed from the UK) or completely invalid (if dialed internationally).
-By always storing the full international format, you eliminate context-dependent interpretation.
-Major APIs including Twilio, AWS SNS, and Google Cloud Telephony require E.164 input.
+E.164 solves the ambiguity problem.
+The string 07911123456 could be a valid UK mobile number (if dialed within the UK) or invalid (if dialed internationally).
+Storing the full E.164 format removes that context dependence.

 | Property | E.164 | Local Format |